goldpulpy/tma-backend-boilerplate/README.md

 </div>

-A modern boilerplate for developing Telegram Mini Apps backend using FastAPI, SQLAlchemy, and architectural best practices. ✨
+A modern boilerplate for developing Telegram Mini Apps backend using FastAPI, SQLAlchemy, and architectural best practices.
+This template provides a complete foundation with authentication, database integration, DDD architecture, and secure API design patterns to quickly build production-ready Telegram Mini App backends. ✨

 ## 🌟 Features